adrianolszewski/model-based-testing-hypotheses/README.md

 So, as I said - even if a model *actually converges*, the estimate may be unreliable.
 Always remember to check your outcomes.

+**AN IMPORTANT LESSON:** Having multiple options, always choose the method that alerts you that something went wrong rather than method that silently pretends nothing wrong happened and happily continues. **It's always better to have NO result rather than having WRONG result.**

+You.
+Have.
+Been.
+Warned.

-PS: **Wait!** You tested totally different hypotheses with these tests, so maybe that's the issue?
+PS: **Wait!** You tested totally different hypotheses with these methods, so maybe that's the issue?
-**NO.** The ordinal logistic regression is equivalent to Mann-Whitney (-Wilcoxon), which tests for stochastic dominance (_NO, NOT medians_).
+**NO.** The ordinal logistic regression is equivalent to Mann-Whitney (-Wilcoxon), which tests for stochastic dominance (_NO, it's NOT about medians_).
 Under IID it reduces to pseudo-median difference.
 Under symmetry of the distributions of [Walsh averages](https://stats.stackexchange.com/questions/215889/prove-the-relationship-between-walsh-averages-and-wilcoxon-signed-rank-test) it gives median difference.
 And, under normality of both distributions, the median difference = mean difference.
 Which is equal to difference in means (in the normal distribution mean=median)
 Following me?
 So actually - with just different methods - I tested the same hypotheses.
 Just indirectly.

-**AN IMPORTANT LESSON:** Having multiple options, always choose the method that alerts you that something went wrong rather than method that silently pretends nothing wrong happened and happily continues. **It's always better to have NO result rather than having WRONG result.**

-You have been warned.

 ```r
 > set.seed(1000)